Urielink/ekilinewp/README.md

 = Does this theme support any plugins? =

-ekilinewp includes support for Infinite Scroll in Jetpack.
+ekiline includes support for Infinite Scroll in Jetpack.

 == Changelog ==